Celebrating humanitarian research, teaching and learning

 Over the coming year, HCRI invites you to share in a programme of events that celebrate humanitarian research and, importantly, look towards the future of humanitarianism.

-"What stands out for me since joining HCRI in 2012 is the unique opportunity it has given me to work with a huge range of professionals from a really wide range of disciplines, including medical humanities, anthropology, history and development studies, as well as the opportunity to develop close relationships with humanitarian and development organisations from the local to international level."Dr Maura Duffy / Director of Online Programmes and Lecturer in Global Health
+"What stands out for me since joining HCRI is the unique opportunity it has given me to work with a huge range of professionals from a really wide range of disciplines, including medical humanities, anthropology, history and development studies, as well as the opportunity to develop close relationships with humanitarian and development organisations from the local to international level."Dr Darren Walter / Online Programme Director and Senior Lecturer in Emergency Global Health

 Over a decade of HCRI